luhack-test/slides/content/2023_24/session_1/recon.md

 # TCP SYN revisited

 Now we know how connections are made\, let's look at SYN again\.
-SYN scans allow us to be stealthy as they don’t allow the Three\-Way Handshake to complete\, but we still get a response from the target\.To achieve this\, we introduce a RST packet\.
+SYN scans allow us to be stealthy as they don’t allow the Three\-Way Handshake to complete\, but we still get a response from the target\.
+To achieve this\, we introduce a RST packet\.

 <img src="../img/recon663.webp" style="
 height: 30rem;